The Digital Economy: Selling Through Customer Insight

 Build a holistic view of your customers

-No matter how sophisticated your marketing is, if it doesn’t result in attracting customers, your business is set to fail.
+If it doesn’t result in attracting customers, your business is set to fail, no matter how sophisticated your marketing is

-- How technologies such as big data, the cloud and open-source are driving the digital economy.
+- How technologies such as big data, the cloud as well as open-source are driving the digital economy.

 - Insight in the context of sales.

-- How customer insight is enabled by the digital economy.
+- How the digital economy is enabled by customer insight.

-- Tools and technologies that enable businesses to use big data to access and deliver value.
+- Tools as well as technologies that enable businesses to use big data to access as well as deliver value.

-- How digital engagement works, and the importance of personalisation.
+- How digital engagement works, as well as the importance of personalisation.

-- How the move to digital selling is being enacted across the globe.
+- How moving to digital selling is being enacted across the globe.

-- Key trends in the digital economy and the impact on customer insight.
+- Key trends in the digital economy as well as the impact on customer insight.

 IMPORTANT!
-If you are aiming to use your study of courses in the Digital Economy program to obtain academic credit, please be aware that the final planned presentation of the Open University Assessment Course BXM871 Managing in the Digital Economy starts July 2020.
-Please ensure that you allow yourself enough time to obtain all four Certificates of Achievement from courses in the program before registering for the Assessment Course.
+Aiming to use your study of courses in the Digital Economy program to obtain academic credit.
+Be aware that the final planned presentation of the Open University Assessment Course BXM871 Managing in the Digital Economy starts July 2020.
+Also ensure that you allow yourself enough time to obtain all four Certificates of Achievement from courses in the program before registering for the Assessment Course.